 Sindiu 9 Samoni

-Bessus Nouiogalation (BNG for short) is a mostly open tradition.
-One can practice the tradition, or parts of it, and no further attachment is needed.
-Nothing is required to do so, except being a person of decent character (which excludes fascists and the like by default).
-For the time that Bessus Nouiogalation is a young tradition and small in number of members, membership works as follows:
+Bessus Nouiogalation (BNG for short) is a toutâ (people, “nation”).
+One can practice the traditions of it, or parts of it, and no further attachment is needed.
+However, all who associate with BNG or identify as Toutioi must follow the îanoi, or you will be found out and removed.
+Absolutely nothing is required of you except being a good person of decent character (which excludes bigots and the like by default).